 What if people ask where I went?

 For one of my classes, a handful of students noticed that the teacher would treat me poorly, and one day I simply disappeared from the class.
 Some students came up to me and asked where I went, and I would just say that my schedule changed.
-I didn’t want to change their perception of the teacher or bring any more drama into an already awful situation, so I just left it at that.
+I didn’t want to change their perception of the teacher or bring any more drama into an already awful situation.
 A year later, I ended up becoming close friends with a student who had been in my class, and I told them what had really happened.
 Other than that, none of my other classmates ever knew what went down, and I liked it that way.

 Transferring classes mid-year can be stressful, but by following these steps, the transition can occur smoothly and peacefully.
 I wish you the best of luck!